 Mozart Serenade No. 13, in G. K. 525 “Eine Kleine Nachtmusik”

 • Advance registration required per concert, for subscribers & ticket buyers.
 Socially-distanced seating & Hall entry assigned IN ADVANCE by MSO on a first-come, first-served basis prior to emailing tickets, along with protocols & arrival instructions.
 NO At-door sales or Will Call.
-Ticket, mask & temperature check required for entry.
+Ticket & mask required for entry.
 Masks MUST remain on throughout the concert, even while seated.
 These are concert-only events.
 NO intermission or concessions.
 All subject to change.

 Sponsored by Mr. & Mrs. Bud Robinson + StateStreet Group